-The GeoView S-63 system addresses these challenges and enables ENC re-sellers to develop own ENC services and source data directly from the two RENCs and those hydrographic offices which are not part of a RENC in order to stay competitive.
+The GeoView S-63 system addresses these challenges and enables ENC re-sellers to develop their own ENC services and source data directly from both the RENCs and the hydrographic offices, which are not part of a RENC, in order to stay competitive.

 - Data treated in accordance with IHO S-63 Data Protection Scheme

 - Complete ENC business system

 - Automated for PRIMAR data